-- The annual Medicare Advantage Open Enrollment Periods from January 1 to March 31. - During the annual Medicare Advantage Open Enrollment Period/ou can: - Switch to another Medicare Advantage Plan with or without prescription drug coverage. - Disenroll from our plan and obtain coverage through Original Medicare.
-If you choose to switch to Original Medicare during this period, you can also join a separate Medicare prescription drug plan at that time. - Your membership will endon the first day of the month after you enroll in a different Medicare Advantage plan or we get your request to switch to Original Medicare.
+- The annual Medicare Advantage Open Enrollment Period is from January 1 to March 31. - During the annual Medicare Advantage Open Enrollment Period you can:

+- Switch to another Medicare Advantage Plan with or without prescription drug coverage. - Disenroll from our plan and obtain coverage through Original Medicare.
+If you choose to switch to Original Medicare during this period, you can also join a separate Medicare prescription drug plan at that time. - Your membership will end on the first day of the month after you enroll in a different Medicare Advantage plan or we get your request to switch to Original Medicare.
 If you also choose to enroll in a Medicare prescription drug plan, your membership in the drug plan will begin the first day of the month after the drug plan gets your enrollment request.

-Section 2.4 In certain situations, you can end your membership during a Special Enrollment Period
+Section 2.3 In certain situations, you can end your membership during a Special Enrollment Period

-In certain situations, you may be eligible to end your membership at other times of the year.
+In certain situations, members of our plan may be eligible to end their membership at other times of the year.
 This is known as a Special Enrollment Period.

 You may be eligible to end your membership during a Special Enrollment Period if any of the following situations apply to you.
-These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website (www.medicare.gov):
+These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website (medicare.gov):

-- Usually, when you have moved.

-- If you have Medicaid.

-- If you are eligible for "Extra Help" with paying for your Medicare prescriptions.

-- If we violate our contract with you.

-- If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital.
+- Usually, when you have moved. - If you have Medicaid. - If you are eligible for "Extra Help" with paying for your Medicare prescriptions. - If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - If you enroll in the Program of All-inclusive Care for the Elderly (PACE).
+PACE is not available in all states.
+If you would like to know if PACE is available in your state, please contact Customer Service (phone numbers are printed on the cover of this booklet).